SankeProds/jwtservice/README.md

 ## [POST] /register

-registers an user to use the other services.
+registers a user to use the other services.

 - id: a user id
 - data: a json with users data